cla-bit/PayStackEase/README.md

 ## To get a development version of paystackease

-Clone from the ``dev`` branch github repository, unzip and install:
+Clone from the ``dev`` branch GitHub repository, unzip and install:

 > git clone -b dev https://github.com/cla-bit/PayStackEase.git